 Holding ourselves to the highest ethical standards

 As a Novartis company, we aspire, as part of our vision, to be a trusted leader in changing the practice of medicine.
 To realize this vision, we need to earn and maintain the trust of patients, associates, healthcare partners, shareholders and the society we serve.

-We recognize society’s expectations of our industry and of AAA, and that we must go beyond just doing what is legal in order to meet legitimate expectations of society.
+We recognize society’s expectations of our industry and of Advanced Accelerator Applications, and that we must go beyond just doing what is legal in order to meet legitimate expectations of society.

 Our aim is to prevent issues from occurring, drive personal accountability for behaviors, and generate learnings that can be applied across the organization.
 In addition, we maintain a strong commitment to upholding human rights and managing risk in our supply chain.
 We began this journey some years ago, and we continue to make progress.